 A company secretary is required.
 The secretary does not need to be resident in the Isle of Man.

-The registered office must be situated in the Isle of Man.
-Dixcart can provide this service.
+The registered office must be situated in the Isle of Man; a service of which Dixcart can provide.

 There is a requirement to file an annual return.

 Accounts must be prepared but these do not need to be filed with the Companies Registry.

 A company need not have its accounts audited if it meets two of the three following criteria:

 - Its annual turnover is £5.6 million or less